Bodhert/ElixirTradingBot/notes/notes.md

 * placed buy order (if any)
 * place sell order (if any)
 * profit interval (what net profit % we would like to achieve when buying and selling the asset in one cycle)
-* tick_size (is how the smallest and biggest unit that we can 'divide' the 'symbol' for example, in dollars the minimal unit are cents, TODO: finish [reading](https://www.investopedia.com/terms/t/tick.asp)  )
+* tick_size is how the smallest and biggest unit that we can 'divide' the 'symbol' for example, in dollars the minimal unit are cents, TODO: finish [reading](https://www.investopedia.com/terms/t/tick.asp), the tick size is a movement indicator, it can tell us if the transaction occurred at a higher or lower price